ShaikhAayan/Solar-View-/README.md

 🌌CSS3 for styling

-🌌🚀avaScript for interaction, animations, and orbital calculations
+🌌🚀JavaScript for interaction, animations, and orbital calculations

 🔗 [[GitHub Repository Link](https://github.com/ShaikhAayan/Solar-View-)]

-This project was created by Bijay Pandey with inspiration from the wonders of our universe. 🌠🎆
+This project is inspiration from the wonders of our universe. 🌠🎆

 Let’s embark on a journey through the cosmos with SolarView! 🌌🌟 #SolarView #WebDevelopment #Space #Astronomy #Education #Technology #OpenSource